NastranSaberi/LakeIce_RF_Uncertainty/README.md

 Lake ice mapping using Random Forests are built on work by Wu, Y., Duguay, C. R., & Xu, L. (2021)[1].

-Uncertainty calculations are built on proposed methode by Shaker, M. H., & Hüllermeier, E. (2020)[2].
+Uncertainty calculations are built on proposed method by Shaker, M. H., & Hüllermeier, E. (2020)[2].

 Using Terra TOA reflectance MOD02 in 500 m pixel spacing (bands 1-4 and 6-7) which is a re-gridded product from 250 and 500 meter products with diffrent bands.